syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 ## CursorPosition

-The cursor position in the input view can either be obtained or updated using the `CursorPosition` property in SfComboBox.
+The cursor position in the input view can be obtained or updated using the CursorPosition property in the SfComboBox.

 {% tabs %}
 {% highlight xaml %}